The Ultimate Bearded Dragon Lighting Guide

 Simply get the Repti Sun, it is a really good UVB light and it is very cheap in my opinion.
 There are other UVB lights which cost $50 or more, the Repti Sun is much cheaper.

 However there is one thing I recommend you to do.
 Every six months you need to switch the UVB bulb, because the bulb will not provide enough UVB anymore then.
 Instead of getting a ReptiSun 5.0 bulb, I recommend to get the ReptiSun 10.0 bulb (click here).
-It provides a better amount of UVB, which is more suited for bearded dragons.
+It provides a higher amount of UVB, which is more suited for bearded dragons.

 Get the right temperature!